 Funeral shroud

-More and more people want to organize a funeral differently than with a closed solid coffin.
-The stateliness of such a coffin can feel distant.
-We also often hear that people find it a horrible idea to be placed in a coffin after their death.
-Fortunately, since 1998 it has been possible to use an alternative: the burial shroud.
-This is a large cloth that can be wrapped around a deceased person, as in the image below of our Nature set :
+More and more people want to organize a funeral differently than with a closed, solid coffin.
+The stateliness of a coffin can feel distant.
+We also often hear that people find it a confining, scary idea to be placed in a coffin after their passing.
+Fortunately, since 1998 it is possible to use an alternative: the funeral shroud.
+This is a large cloth in which the body can be shrouded, as in the image below of our Bamboo set :

-The beauty of a shroud is that the deceased is a little closer during the farewell than if they were lying in a coffin.
+The beauty of a shroud is that the body is a little closer during the farewell, compared to if they were placed in a coffin.
 The soft fabric of the shroud also invites you to touch the body one last time.
 Of course, this is not necessary for everyone; some people find it strange to be aware of the body of the deceased during a farewell.
-The nice thing about a shroud is that it does cover the entire body and neatly hides the shapes.
-In this way, the shroud offers a perfect middle ground between distance and proximity.
+The nice thing about a shroud is that it does cover the entire body and neatly softens its shapes.
+This way, the shroud offers a perfect middle ground between distance and proximity.

 If you wish, you can fold a shroud yourself.
 This is an intimate act that many people experience as valuable.
-There are two ways in which the shroud can be folded, namely for a closed or an open wake.
-In an open wake, the shroud is left open at the head and draped in folds.
-In a closed wake, the head is also covered by the shroud.
-In the image below you can see how a funeral shroud can be folded.
+There are two ways in which the shroud can be folded: closed or an open.
+For a wake, the shroud is usually left open at the head and draped around it.
+For the ceremony, the head usually covered.
+In the image below, you can see how a funeral shroud can be folded.

 The Green Funeral

-The shroud fits very nicely with a green funeral or a farewell at a natural burial ground.
+Shrouds fit very nicely with a green funeral or a farewell at a natural burial ground.
 The undyed fabrics that we use are naturally biodegradable and biologically or sustainably produced.
-In order to use a shroud at a farewell or funeral, a bier is also required.
-This is a portable bier on which the deceased is laid in the shroud.
-Our bier boards are also sustainable and naturally biodegradable.
+In order to use a shroud at a farewell or funeral, a carrier is also required.
+This is a portable surface on which the body is placed, after being wrapped in the shroud.
+Our carriers are also sustainable and biodegradable.